15 Best Places to Visit in July

 Not into jazz?
 Don't worry – this diverse festival also features an eclectic array of other genres, including reggae, blues, rock, pop, and electronica.

-Montreal also treats visitors to a visually driven artistic experience in July with the Montreal Completement Cirque, a circus festival that runs the first week and a half of the month.
+Montreal also treats visitors to a visually driven artistic experience in July with the Montreal Completement Cirque, a circus festival that runs starting late in the first week through the middle of the month.
 During the 10-day extravaganza, daring acrobats perform mesmerizing feats in public squares.
 Many of the Cirque du Soleil-style shows are free - offsetting the high prices you'll likely pay for a trip to Montreal during this popular time of year.

 Around 255 kilometers away, tourists will find another one of the best places to visit in July: Quebec City.
 The historic city hosts the annual Festival d'été de Québec through the middle of the month.
 Bringing in around 1.5 million spectators, the 11-day music festival hosts performances from some of the top performing artists in the world.
 Check the festival's website for this year's schedule of performances.